mitsuoxv/jp-gasoline/README.md

 Differences between retail and wholesale prices have been increasing since 2016.
-The average difference was 12 yen per litre from 2000 Jul to 2015 Dec, and is 19 in 2025 Oct.
+The average difference was 12 yen per litre from 2000 Jul to 2015 Dec, and is 20 in 2025 Nov.
 This may reflect the reduced competition among retailers.
 You can see the number of retailers has constantly decreased since around 1995 in the last page of [this material